Tyrrrz/Tyrrrz.me/src/data/blog-posts/refactoring-using-partial-classes/Content.md

 }
 ```

-Similarly to the previous example, this makes the code a lot more readable by visually separating two unrelated, albeit coupled, concerns -- resource initialization and resource management.
+Similarly to the previous example, this makes the code a lot more readable by visually separating two unrelated (albeit coupled) concerns -- resource initialization and resource management.

 ## Separating interface implementations